When seeking information, remember:

 Dig deeper–do not rely on just one source

 The challenge comes in understanding what you have.
-How appropriate, valid, and useful is a piece of information?
-Should you use it?
-Is it legitimate?
+How do you want to use a piece of information?
+Is it appropriate to use it?
+Is the information legitimate and valid?
 Does it actually help answer your question?
-Taking a critical look at the information you have gathered is the most important step of any search for information.
+Taking a critical look at the information you have gathered is the most important step of any search.

 Keep in mind that there is a very natural tendency for people and organizations to present information in a way that best serves their own self-interests.
 Sometimes this is done by deliberate disinformation; and, sometimes it is done by truthfully presenting the information that is supportive and just not including the information that isn’t; there are many shades of this on the spectrum.

-Many people tend to accept without question information that comes from individuals or organizations considered (by them) to be beyond reproach–for example, a religious leader, a Presidential candidate, a high government official, an advocacy Web site, a certain radio or television personality, and so on.
+Many people tend to accept and not question information that comes from specific sources–a religious leader, a Presidential candidate (or the President!), another high government official, an advocacy Web site, a certain radio or television personality, a news network, and so on.
 Despite the cynicism that is supposed to grip our society, the inclination to accept information uncritically today is alive and well.

-When the information is important to you, it is essential that you take an honest, skeptical look at the information you gather.
-Do not assume that the information must be true or objective just because you read or see it in a certain place, or hear it from a certain person.
+When the information is important to you (personally, professionally, academically, etc.), it is essential that you take an honest, skeptical look at the information you gather.
+Do not assume that the information must be true or objective just because it comes from a certain source.

 Does the Facebook post, tweet, chat, blog, article, book, government document, news program, podcast, Web site, etc. provide answers to the relevant questions linked above?
 If not … why not?

 To operate intelligently in our society and to make up your own mind about important issues means that it is essential to critically evaluate the important information you gather and use.

 Be skeptical about the information you find.
 You don’t always need to be cynical, but a little skepticism is healthy … and smart.